TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 <https://github.com/TYPO3/TYPO3.CMS/blob/master/Build/Scripts/runTests.sh>`_ and `core Build/testing-docker/local/
 docker-compose.yml <https://github.com/TYPO3/TYPO3.CMS/tree/master/Build/testing-docker/local/docker-compose.yml>`_.
 You can
-copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs, e.g.
+copy and paste these files from extensions like enetcache or styleguide to your own extension, but you should then look through the files and adapt to your needs, for example.

 *  search for the word "enetcache" in runTests.sh and replace it with your extension key.